best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 2. Act - run the code that you are testing
 3. Assert - verify that the code performed the expected action

+This style is referred to as "Triple-A Testing".

 ## Why test code? <span role="image" aria-label="difficulty rating: 1 out of 5">★☆☆☆☆</span>

 You can't be sure that your code works without having run it with realistic examples.
-Tests can verify that users expectations are met by the code.
+Tests can verify that users' expectations are met by the code.
 They let you know when you've broken the expected functionality of your code - or when users have.
 They can be used to report or flag poor performance (e.g. modelling).
 Well-structured code is easier to write tests for, so testing incentivises good code structure.